jrawbits/VE-Installer/config/ReadMe.md

 ## Components ##

-The "Components" section is used to mix and match VisionEval components from alternate root locations (e.g. a principal VisionEval version in ve.root, and a second repository possibly called ve.alt.root).
+The "Components" section is used to mix and match VisionEval components from alternate input root locations (e.g. a principal VisionEval version in ve.root, and a second repository possibly called ve.alt.root).